All archery practices listed

 experience required, all levels of skill welcome!
 Loaner supplies will be

 provided.
 Location will be posted on the lists a week or two prior.

 Contact Lady Lada Monguligin.

-Dance Practice, most Wednesdays from about March through October,
+Dance Practice, most Tuesdays from about March through October,

 at Belvedere Castle in Central Park.

 In winter months, dance practice moves to a variety of indoor venues; watch the e-mail